aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 iteration, or as they put it, "trials".

-Another difference with this workflow is that for each trial with a different set of parameters, a new MLflow run has to be intiialised.
+Another difference with this workflow is that for each trial with a different set of parameters, a new MLflow run has to be initialised.
 However, we need to somehow link all these different runs together so that we can compare all the runs within a single Optuna study (set of trials).
 How we do this is that we provide the script with a